-As of July 2023, funds for a District Agronomist position had been transferred from USDA to UNL.
-The Board will consider an agreement with UNL to advertise the position.
-USDA will provide 50% cost share for the Agronomist position through UNL for three years.
-The focus will be on crop production, nitrogen loss, ground-truthing crops and soil models developed by the USDA Adaptive Cropping Systems Lab in Beltsville, Maryland.
-The modeling process hopes to develop decision support tools for producers that will be realistic, readily available and simple to use.
-This position will also work with Dean Krull, UNL/CPNRD Demo Project Coordinator.
+In 2024, CPNRD hired a District Agronomist through a joint position with UNL.
+The USDA will provide a 50% cost share for this position through UNL for three years.
+The agronomist will focus on crop production, nitrogen loss, and ground-truthing crops and soil models developed by the USDA Adaptive Cropping Systems Lab in Beltsville, Maryland.
+The goal of this modeling process is to develop decision support tools for producers that are realistic, readily available, and simple to use.
+This position will collaborate with the UNL/CPNRD Demo Project Coordinator.